-Standard for Timely Reporting of Income Changes

-MHA requires that families report income changes to MHA in writing within 30 calendar days of the change.
-Not reporting changes in income within the 30 days is considered a violation of family obligations and may result in the termination of assistance.

-If the change is an increase in income, the change will be effective the first day of the month following a 30 day notice to the tenant and landlord.

--If the change is a decrease in income, the change will be effective the first day of the month following the written report of the change.
-If the decrease in income is reported to MHA after the 10th of the month, the difference in housing assistance paid by MHA may not be processed until the second month following the change.
-The tenant should continue to pay the same portion of rent until MHA provides the tenant and landlord with a notice of a change.
+- A. MHA requires that families report income changes to MHA in writing within 30 days of the change. - B. If the change is an increase in income, the change will be effective the first day of the month following a 30 day notice to the tenant and landlord. - C. If the change is a decrease in income, the change will be effective the first day of the month following the written report of the change. - (1) If the decrease in income is reported to MHA after the 10th of the month, the difference in housing assistance paid by MHA may not be processed until the second month following the change. - (i) The tenant should continue to pay the same portion of rent until MHA provides the tenant and landlord with a notice of a change. - (2) Requested verifications to the tenant for decreases in income that is not received within 14 days of MHA's request will require a new written report of the change.
+The effective date of the decrease will be determined by the most current written report of the change. - D. If the family fails to report an increase in income within 30 days of the change, MHA will determine if the failure to report the income was a deliberate act or the family has a pattern of not reporting income by reviewing the tenant file. - (1) If MHA determines that the failure to report income is deliberate or if the family has a history of not reporting income timely, the family's assistance will be terminated. - (2) The family is still required to return the overpayment to MHA. - E. If the failure to report income is determined to not be deliberate and there is no history of failing to report income increases, MHA will give the family the opportunity to enter into a repayment agreement and continue receiving housing assistance contingent upon the family meeting the repayment agreement requirements.

-Failure to Report Income/Late Reporting of Income

-If the family fails to report an increase in income within 30 calendar days of the change, MHA will determine if the failure to report the income was a deliberate act or the family has a pattern of not reporting income by reviewing the tenant file.

-The determination if the nonreporting of income is deliberate includes but is not limited to: if the tenant reported decreases in income but not increases, omitted information on applications or other forms, or provided false information to MHA.
-If MHA determines that the failure to report income isis deliberate or if the family has a history fraudulent in nature of not reporting income timely, the family's voucher assistance will be terminated.
-The family is still required to return the overpayment to MHA.

--If the failure to report income is determined to not be a fraudulent or a deliberate act and there is no history of failing to report income increases, MHA will give the family the opportunity to enter into a repayment agreement and continue receiving housing assistance contingent upon the family meeting the repayment agreement requirements.

-Rent changes caused by increases of income that is not reported or reported by the tenant late, will be effective the first day of the month following MHA's processing of the change.
-A 30 day notice is not required for tenant-caused delays.
+- F. Rent changes caused by increases of income that is not reported or reported by the tenant late, will be effective the first day of the month following MHA's processing of the change. - (1) A 30 day notice is not required for tenant-caused delays.